Namu109/Number_to_Words/README.md

 # Number_to_Words

-This application  is did in python/django
+This application  is did fully in python/django
 1. Need internet connection to work the "Text to speech" without that it will  show error

 2.Result will take some time depends on internet speed